SNTSVV/DAMAT_Tutorial/README.md

 ```

 contains information on the status of every single mutant.
 This file will allow us to see what fault models, data items, and input partitions, in particular, are not well tested due to the test suite's shortcomings.
-For example the *DataItem* column contains information on which data item in the buffer is targeted by the mutant.
+For example, the *DataItem* column contains information on which data item in the buffer is targeted by the mutant.
 In particular:

 * 1 = conn-><idin/idout>.pri
 * 2 = conn-><idin/idout>.src